-The word “should” isn’t all bad, but it has to be used in the right context.
+The word “should” isn’t all bad, but it must be used properly.

-When I was using the word “should”, I was basically telling myself that I wasn’t good enough, or doing enough, or being enough and this type of self-sabotaging language just builds and builds.
+When I was using the word “should,” I was telling myself that I wasn’t good enough, or doing enough, or being enough, and this type of self-sabotaging language just builds and builds.

-I don’t have the moral authority to be telling people what they should or should not be doing.
+I don’t have the moral authority to tell people what they should or should not be doing.

 When I use the word “should,” it is usually motivated by a lack of self-acceptance rather than encouragement.
-And if I were to use the word “should”, when talking to others it would be motivate them to do what I suggested rather than making the best decision for themselves.
+And if I were to use the word “should” when talking to others, it would motivate them to do what I suggested rather than make the best decision for themselves.

-Exchanging the word “should” for the word “could” opens a lot of doors for me.
+Exchanging the word “should” for the word “could” opened many doors for me.
 It allows me to realize that I have a choice or more freedom about things.
-Saying that I “could” removes a lot the guilt associated with not doing something.
+Saying I “could” removes much of the guilt associated with not doing something.